cloudera-ps/prereq-checks/README.md

 Bash script for displaying relevant system information and performing prerequisite checks for Cloudera Manager & CDH installation.

-Motivation: Ensuring that the long list of required and recommended prerequisites are correctly applied during a [Hadoop Cluster Deployment](http://www.cloudera.com/content/www/en-us/services-support/professional-services/cluster-certification.html) (or similar) engagement is manual, time-consuming, and error-prone (not to mention mind-numbing).
+**Motivation**: Ensuring that the long list of required and recommended prerequisites are correctly applied during a [Hadoop Cluster Deployment](http://www.cloudera.com/content/www/en-us/services-support/professional-services/cluster-certification.html) (or similar) engagement is manual, time-consuming, and error-prone (not to mention mind-numbing).

-Non-Goals: This is not intended to replace or compete with the [Cloudera Support Interface (CSI)](http://blog.cloudera.com/blog/2014/02/secrets-of-cloudera-support-inside-our-own-enterprise-data-hub/), which includes a detailed cluster validation report.
+**Non-Goals**: This is not intended to replace or compete with the [Cloudera Support Interface (CSI)](http://blog.cloudera.com/blog/2014/02/secrets-of-cloudera-support-inside-our-own-enterprise-data-hub/), which includes a detailed cluster validation report.